Since I have shared parts of this story a few times now I thought I would talk about moving to the Netherlands and starting a new job there.

 I had to get use to going from wearing a suit every day to wearing jeans and a shirt.
 As well as brown shoes, which apparently is very popular over here.

 One thing I love about the Netherlands is how technologically advanced they are over here.
 You can do more of your core administration electronically.
-For instance, all your administration relating to taxes can be managed in one central place.
+For instance, all your administration relating to taxes are managed in one central place.

 Another example is that another Dutch company boasts an impressively large number of Azure SQL Databases without one single DBA managing them.